Maldivian Democratic Party: 2023 Maldivian Democratic Party presidential primary

-In June 2022, former President and Speaker of Parliament Mohamed Nasheed announced that he would be contesting against the incumbent President Ibrahim Mohamed Solih in the Maldivian Democratic Party's primary election amid a growing political rift between the two.
-The rift originally started with a disagreement between the two on changing the Maldives' presidential system of governance to a parliamentary system, with Nasheed preferring the latter.
-Nasheed also accused the President of enacting policies contrary to the founding principles and ideology of the party, occasionally voting against bills sent by the MDP government in parliament.
-He also alleged that the President had removed more than 39,000 of the original party members from the membership register, stating that they were less likely to vote for him and potentially twist the primary election in the President's favor.
-The results revealed that President Ibrahim Mohamed Solih won the primary election with 61.10% of the vote.
+In June 2022, Mohamed Nasheed announced that he would be challenging the incumbent president Ibrahim Mohamed Solih for the Maldivian Democratic Party's nomination for the 2024 presidential election.
+A political rift had arisen between the two leaders, which originally began with a disagreement on changing the Maldives' presidential system of governance to a parliamentary system, with Nasheed preferring the latter.
+Nasheed also accused the President of enacting policies contrary to the founding principles and ideology of the party.
+A faction of Nasheed's supporters had formed in parliament, with MPs voting against bills sent by the MDP government.
+He also alleged that the president had removed more than 39,000 of the party's early members from the membership rolls, stating that they were less likely to vote for him and that Solih was attempting to twist the primary election in his favor.
+Solih won the primary election with 61.10% of the vote.

-On 17 May 2023, 12 members of Maldivian Democratic Party left the and formed a new party called The Democrats.
+On 17 May 2023, 12 members of Maldivian Democratic Party resigned from the party the and formed a new party called The Democrats.
 The twelve members defected from the MDP after the warnings of expulsions of four MDP MPs in their faction from the party as well as the expulsion of Central Henveiru MP Ali Azim (who was also a Nasheed loyalist).
 The faction on several occasions violated the party's whip line and launched a no-confidence motion against multiple government ministers in Ibrahim Mohamed Solih's cabinet.

 On 21 June 2023, the party's leader and the faction's leader Mohamed Nasheed quit after 18 years of being a member of the party and joined the newly created Democrats.

-The Democrats had announced that they would contest in the 2023 Presidential election in September.
+The Democrats had announced that they would contest in the 2023 presidential election in September.
 But the party came third place with 7% of the vote, making them ineligible to run in the second round.

 In the first round of the 2023 elections, Ibrahim Mohamed Solih received 39% of the votes to the PNC/PPM candidate Mohamed Muizzu's 46%.
 In the second round, held on 30 September 2023, Mohamed Muizzu won the second-round runoff of the Maldives presidential election, beating incumbent president, Ibrahim Mohamed Solih, with 54% of the vote to his 45%.
 Some attribute this loss to The Democrats and others to dissatisfaction with Ibrahim Mohamed Solih's presidency.

 On 29 December 2023, several members of the MDP defected to PNC.

 In the 2024 Maldivian parliamentary election, the party was wiped out in an landslide defeat, losing 56 seats and winning just 9.